dnnsharp/common-guide/en/eexecute_actions_on_entity_list.md

 * Filter - filter the entities in the list by setting a *field*and its *value*.
 * Action List - actions that will be executed on each entity in the list.
 Reference loaded entity's fields through [EntityName:EntityFieldName] token.
 * Continue on error - continues to the next iteration even if the current one failed to execute.
 * On Error - define a list of actions to run on error.
-Otherwise, an error message is returned which will contain the underlying error if debug mode is on.
+Otherwise, an error message is returned.
+It will contain the underlying error if debug mode is on.